uxitten/jss-compose/README.md

 ## JSS plugin that enables selector composition

 There are few things that you must consider before use *jss-compose*:
-* Composition doesn't work with [named stylesheets](https://github.com/cssinjs/jss/blob/master/docs/json-api.md#writing-global-selectors)
+* Composition doesn't work with [named stylesheets](https://github.com/cssinjs/jss/blob/master/docs/json-api.md#writing-global-selectors).
+* `composes` property accepts strings or arrays.
-* Composition works only if the resulting selector is a single class name (don't try to put `composes` property inside nested selector if you use [jss-nested](https://github.com/cssinjs/jss-nested))
+* Composition works only if the resulting selector is a single class name (don't try to put `composes` property inside nested selector if you use [jss-nested](https://github.com/cssinjs/jss-nested)).
 * Composition works only if you compose rule, that is defined **AFTER** rule, where you write `composes` (Otherwise you get wrong css selector order and priority).

 Make sure you read [how to use